IIROC (Investment Industry Regulatory Organization of Canada)

 - Monitor companies to confirm that proper risk management, account handling, KYC and AML procedures are in place.

-- Analyze trading firms' trade-desk procedures for compliance.
+- Analyze trading firms'

 - Investigate potential misconduct by market participants and exercise disciplinary proceedings.